-In this course, students will use computers to creatively design web pages using HTML and CSS.
-Through real-world hands-on experiences they will also learn to develop programs and algorithms, using Java-script and providing business solutions.
-Web design standards, search Engine Optimization and image manipulation will be introduced in this course as well.
+Students will use computers to creatively design web pages using HTML and CSS during this course.
+Through real-world, hands-on experiences they will also acquire the ability to develop programs and algorithms, use Java-script and provide business solutions.
+Web design standards, Search Engine Optimization, and image manipulation will be presented as well.